The CGM market in 2026

 Best for

 People with Type 2 diabetes and those prioritizing accuracy and sensor longevity.
-The 15-day wear and best-in-class MARD make it the leading choice for patients not using closed-loop AID systems.
+The 14-day wear and best-in-class MARD make it the leading choice for patients not using closed-loop AID systems.
 Often the more economical prescription option.
+Read the full FreeStyle Libre 3 review →

 Medtronic Guardian 4